vs4vijay/ScanMaster/README.md

 ## Configuration

-The configuration of each scanner is in `scanners/<name>.py` file.
-Update the values with the proper API Keys and Credentials details before using.
+The configuration of scanners will be in Environment File `.env`.
+There is sample `.env.example` file in the codebase, update the values with the proper API Keys and Credentials details before using.
+Rename it to `.env`.

 ## Start a Scan against a Target